 Black professionals experience challenges from lack of training, resources, and opportunities.
 While Blacks make up roughly 13% of America, they make up just 6.9% of financial advisors.
-The Center for Economic Empowerment and Equality will conduct research, focus groups, and firm-level assessments to provide blueprints to aid diversity initiatives and organize study groups with moderators to facilitate participation and data collection.
+The Center for Economic Empowerment and Equality will conduct research, focus groups, and firm-level assessments to provide blueprints to aide diversity initiatives and organize study groups with moderators to facilitate participation and data collection.

 Executive Leadership Program for Black Leaders.View Our Leadership Program

 Blacks are 12% more likely than white professionals to indicate ambition, but just 31% have access to senior leaders at work.
 The Center for Economic Empowerment and Equality will create an executive leadership curriculum drawn from best-in-class instructional design and the insights of current Black executives.
 An adjacent executive track will help non-Black executive sponsors understand changing demographics and potential biases at work.

 Collective Impact for Black Communities.View Research

 Census estimates show the percentage of Blacks will grow 34% by 2045.
-With the minority fast becoming the majority, the Center for Economic Empowerment and Equality will conduct robust research to understand key challenges and develop new pathways and will convene financial services leaders to develop or open access to products and services.
+With the minority fast becoming the majority, the Center for Economic Empowerment and Equality will conduct robust research to understand key challenges, develop new pathways, and convene financial services leaders to offer more open access to products and services.
 The results must meet defined metrics and deliver sustainable outcomes.